 What can I do to improve my water pressure?

-Water pressure is not really much of an issue when it comes to washing your hands, brushing your teeth or washing your dishes, but it will significantly affect the performance of your shower and how quickly you can fill your bath.
+Water pressure isn't really much of an issue when it comes to washing your hands, brushing your teeth or washing your dishes, but it will significantly affect the performance of your shower and how quickly you can fill your bath.

 The first thing you need to do is identify which home water system you have.
 To find this out, head over to our blog post "Do I need a shower pump?" where we've provided a handy infographic which will help.

 If you have a combi boiler system the following may help:

 - Ensure your stop tap is fully open

 - Ensure any systems are set to the statutory minimum level of 1 bar

 If you have a gravity fed system (the most common in the UK), you can always add a shower pump.
 These can be purchased from around £124 and will improve the performance of your showers and taps, no matter how good your mains water pressure currently is.

 For further information, check out our shower pump buying guide.